Picture of Mia Hill

 How do you clean rabbit skin?

-Cleaning rabbit skin can seem like a daunting task, but with the right approach, it can be quite simple.
+Cleaning a rabbit’s skin can seem like a daunting task, but with the right approach, it can be quite simple.
+Maintaining the health of a rabbit’s skin is crucial to prevent issues such as skin infections and irritations.

 The first step is to remove as much excess dirt and debris from the skin as possible.
 This can be done by shaking the skin out or using a soft brush to gently remove any loose particles.